Where am I? Negi:

 - This occurs in Beneath a Steel Sky, an old adventure game.
 When you go into cyberspace, guess what?

 - In the Japanese version of EarthBound, Ness is naked in Magicant.
-This was unsurprisingly removed from the US version, in which he's simply pajama-clad.
+This was unsurprisingly removed from the US version, where they dressed Ness in his pajamas instead.
 In any case, since this is an SNES game with 16-bit sprites, there's no objectionable detail to speak of.

 - In one of the Quests in The Elder Scrolls IV: Oblivion, you have to wear a special amulet to enter someone's dream world.
 In keeping with this trope, all your items and equipment disappear when you enter, leaving your character in his/her underwear.
 The dreamer there is still somehow wearing his robe.
 Of course, once you're there, you can get into one of the drawers scattered around to get some clothes.